Slack snags corporate directory startup Rimeto to up its people search game – TechCrunch

 Rimeto has developed a richer directory by sitting between various corporate systems like HR, CRM and other tools that contain additional details about the employee.
 It of course includes a name, title, email and phone like the basic corporate system, but it goes beyond that to find areas of expertise, projects the person is working on and other details that can help you find the right person when you’re searching the directory.

-In the build versus buy equation that companies balance all the time, it looks like Slack weighed the pros and cons and decided to buy instead.
+In the build versus buy equation that companies balance all the time, it looks like Slack weighed the pros and cons and decided to buy.
 You could see how a tool like this would be useful to Slack as people try to build teams of employees, especially in a world where so many are working from home.

 While the current Slack people search tool lets you search by name, role or team, Rimeto should give users a much more robust way of searching for employees across the company.
 You can search for the right person to help you with a particular problem and get much more granular with your search requirements than the current tool allows.

 At the time of its funding announcement, the company, which was founded in 2016 by three former Facebook employees, told TechCrunch it had bootstrapped for the first three years before taking the $10 million investment last year.
-It also reported it was cash-flow positive at the time, which is pretty unusual for an early stage enterprise SaaS company.
+It also reported it was cash-flow positive at the time, which is pretty unusual for an early-stage enterprise SaaS company.

 In a company blog post announcing the deal, as is typical in these deals, the founders saw being part of a larger organization as a way to grow more quickly than they could have alone.
 “Joining Slack is a special opportunity to accelerate Rimeto’s mission and impact with greater reach, expanded resources, and the support of Slack’s impressive global team,” the founders wrote in the post.

-The acquisition is part of a continuing trend around enterprise companies buying early stage startups to fill in holes in their product roadmaps.
+The acquisition is part of a continuing trend around enterprise companies buying early-stage startups to fill in holes in their product road maps.